 On the other hand, maximalism and MCM can comfortably complement one another, too.
 This unabashedly loud retro wallpaper is the true crown jewel of the space.

 Oftentimes, rugs are used in the dining area to create some contrast, but with so many inviting warm tones in this wood furniture, we can’t resist how a classic braided rag rug draws out each and every detail.

-Many mid-century designers were inspired by traditional Japanese craftsmanship, so it only makes sense that decorating along a similar vein would have a great effect.
+Many midcentury designers were inspired by traditional Japanese craftsmanship, so it only makes sense that decorating in a similar vein would have a great effect.
 Textural tassel art and a wabi-sabi centerpiece make this dining area much more than the sum of its parts.